iama3191/rock-paper-scissors-lizard-spock/README.md

 ### Colour Theory

 The colors used for this game were chosen according to how they are appreciated in various aspects of daily life.
 The color-coding in the game is familiar to us, and we already know their meanings, so the game can be pretty intuitive by the colors.
-The colors are gray, green, red, yellow, and white.

-![Color Palette for the game]
+//color palette image

-The gray color is a diplomatic color, as it is between black and white, and will be used for the background of the site.
-On this way, the user can feel that it's in a neutral space facing his challenge.
+The background of the web is a background image where the main color is 'Xiketic' with triangles in a clearer shade of blue from [SVGBackgrounds](SVGBackgrounds.com.) .
+The color 'Xiketic' is a mix of black and a little purple.
+Black is associated with mystery and can be easily combined with any color as well.
+The background has a unique and mysterious design related to the game, but the user doesn't get distracted of the web's goal.

 The color green evokes powerful emotions, and it's a dominant color in nature that makes us think of growth.
 It is also associated with rest, security and progress.
 This color will highlight who is winning on each round.